ulfsv/SentimentAnalysisWebAPI/README.md

     PowerShell.
     Pre-trained model.
 Use the ML.NET Sentiment Analysis tutorial to build your own model or download this pre-trained sentiment analysis machine learning model

-# Showig the swagger API documentation with Swashbuckle
+# Showing the swagger API documentation with Swashbuckle
 There are three main components to Swashbuckle:

     Swashbuckle.AspNetCore.Swagger: a Swagger object model and middleware to expose SwaggerDocument objects as JSON endpoints.